JaimeStill/magick-journal/content/ritual/2020/08/05/index.md

 ![the-hierophant](./the-hierophant.jpg)

 * Mercy and goodness, a person who shows these qualities
-* **ו** - Vahv, Nail
+* **ו** - Vahv, Nail, Red Orange

 * ♉ - Taurus, Bull

 * Scarlet, gold, and blue dominate coloring

-* The image draws to mind the land of Canaan from the Old Testament.
+* The image draws to mind the land of Canaan from the Old Testament

-* Red and gold wand sits atop a scroll in his lap.
+* Red and gold wand sits atop a scroll in his lap

 * Holding a shepherd staff in the right hand, and a banner in the left

-    * Banner shows a red and blue hexagram overlaid on a golden cross with a white **T** inscribed.
+    * Banner shows a red and blue hexagram overlaid on a golden cross with a white **T** inscribed

 * Sitting on top of a bull

 * Receiving divine light